-We refer the nominator and supporters' Stage 2 statements to two independent referees with relevant expertise, who have agreed to provide their informed opinions on the claims made in the nomination.
+We provide the Stage 2 nominator and supporters' statements to two independent referees with relevant expertise, who have agreed to provide their informed opinions on the claims made in the nomination.
+We may provide these statements to a third independent referee identified by the Committee, see section 7.1.1.1.

-The Committee will assess Stage 2 nominations against the assessment criteria, compare them to other Stage 2 nominations and recommend the prize recipients.
+The Committee will assess Stage 2 nominations against the assessment criteria, compare them to other Stage 2 nominations and recommend prize recipients.
+The Committee will only recommend one individual or one team for each Science Prize category.

-For a nominee to be recommended for the Knowledge Systems Prize, the nomination must score highly (50 percent or greater), against all assessment criteria.
-We will not award a prize in that year if the Committee does not consider any of the nominations sufficiently meritorious.
+For a nominee to be recommended for a Science Prize, the nomination must score highly (50 percent or greater), against all assessment criteria.
+We will not award a prize if the Committee does not consider any of the nominations sufficiently meritorious.